-The best video doorbell is the monitoring who’s at the front door, it’s one of the most consumer-friendly options around..
+If you are interested in monitoring who’s at the front door, the Ring Video Doorbell (2nd-generation) is one of the most consumer-friendly options around.
 Ring hasn’t slowed down when it comes to releasing video doorbells, but this one stands out as an affordable option that provides solid 1080p video, smart connectivity, and all the benefits of Ring’s expanding ecosystem of products.
-If you are interested in

 There’s certainly an abundance of alternatives to check out, however, which is why we’ve put them to the test.
 You’ll also be astounded by some of the neat stuff they’re able to do beyond the obvious porch security cam benefits.
 Our experts have spent weeks with various doorbells to find their perks and flaws.
 We cover the spectrum by selecting video doorbells that are simple, effective, affordable, and packed with practical features.

-The Ring Video Doorbell (2nd Gen) is a massive update to the original Ring model that makes it ready for the modern home in every way, while remaining more affordable than elite models you may not need.
+The Ring Video Doorbell (2nd Gen) is a massive update to the original Ring model.
+The 2020 version is ready for the modern home in every way, while remaining more affordable than elite models with features you may not need.

 The main changes to the smart doorbell include an upgrade to 1080p resolution (up from 720p), two-way audio with noise cancellation, and adjustable motion zones that will monitor specific areas to lessen false alerts.
 You can also set “Privacy Zones” that allow you to exclude areas of the camera’s field of view from recording.
-The Ring Video Doorbell (2nd Gen) is made better with the $50 Solar Charger, which fits over the doorbell to supply it with power — reducing the need to remove the Ring doorbell and recharge its battery.
+Improve the Ring Video Doorbell (2nd Gen) with the $50 Solar Charger, which fits over the doorbell to supply it with power — reducing the need to remove the Ring doorbell and recharge its battery.

 Google didn't hold back with this Nest video doorbell, which blends practical features into a modern design that's easy on the eyes.
 Even better, Nest offers free video history out of the box, which is notable because this sort of feature typically requires users to pay for a subscription service.